saipranav789/CS515_PROJECT_ADVENTURE_GAME/README.md

 ## winning / losing conditions:

 > The player will navigate blindly through out the map.
 You will not know what comes next when you select a direction to go.
 If the player happens to enter the demon lord's dojo before collecting the 6 orbs.
 The player will be killed by the demon lord instantly causing the player to lose.
 The player will be given the option to either restart the game from the starting room or quit the game.
+There will be many items to pick up all over the map but the player must pick up only the orbs and have all 6 orbs in their inventory before going to the demon lords dojo.

+> The player's inventory has the capacity to hold only 6 items and they are ment for the orbs.
+If the player has other items in his inventory he must drop them to be able to pick up other items.
+These other items are just distractions and will not help in defeating the demon lord.

 > If the player has all 6 orbs in their inventory when they enter the demon lord's dojo they win!

+## Game Map: